A free and easy-to-use two-factor authentication plugin for WordPress

 - Free two-factor authentication (2FA) for all users

-- Supports multiple 2FA methods including authenticator app TOTP, and code over email
+- Multiple 2FA methods supported, including authenticator app (TOTP) and code over email

-- An API that allows you to integrate any alternative 2FA method such as WhatsApp, OTP Token, etc.
+- Developer API to integrate any alternative 2FA method (WhatsApp, OTP Token, etc.)

-- Universal 2FA app support – generate codes from Google Authenticator, Authy, & any other 2FA app
+- Universal 2FA app support – works with Google Authenticator, Authy, and any TOTP-compatible app

-- Wizard-driven plugin configuration & 2FA setup – no technical knowledge required
+- Wizard-driven setup – no technical knowledge required

 The premium version of WP 2FA comes bundled with even more features to take your WordPress website login security to the next level.